MahmoudShbly/to_do_app/README.md

-# 📝 Todo App with API
+# 📝 Todo App with Fake API

 A modern, feature-rich Todo application built with Flutter that demonstrates clean architecture principles, state management with BLoC, and RESTful API integration.
 This app provides a seamless task management experience with real-time updates and an intuitive user interface.